 * Rate decision due at 1145 GMT, press conference 1230 GMT

 FRANKFURT, April 4 The European Central Bank is

-expected to keep interest rates unchanged on Thursday but
+expected to hold interest rates on Thursday but investors will

-investors will be looking for any signs it is preparing for a
+be looking for any signs it is preparing for a cut in coming

-cut in coming months to help lift the euro zone out of
+months to help lift the euro zone out of recession.

 Despite a recent drop in economic sentiment and falling

 inflation, a Reuters poll of 73 economists showed little change

 in expectations, with rates set to remain at 0.75 percent -

 tiny, but still the highest level among the world's major